milahu/canon-pixma-g5050-printer/README.md

 ### How to remove air from ink tubes

 [How to remove air from ink tubes in a Canon Pixma G5050 tank printer](howto-remove-air-from-ink-tubes.md)

+### How to replace the mainboard

+#### Preface

+Replacing the mainboard is simple, as long as you ignore the "advice" from canon.

+Canon (and its subcontractors) will claim:

+1. The mainboard must be calibrated, or even the firmware must be flashed onto the mainboard, otherwise the printer will not work at all.
+2. Only Canon can do this magic trick, so you absolutely must send your printer to a "certified" repair shop.

+Both of these claims are false.
+I lost around 180 EUR only for "repair attempts", which all were denied on the most ridiculous grounds.

+For example Canon will claim:

+1. The printer is a "total loss" because some milliliters of ink were spilled on transport, so just buy a new one.
+2. Canon's "safety" guidelines demand: If a customer has opened a device, Canon must do some ridiculously expensive "security" checks on the device, so the device is a "total loss" and you should buy a new one.
+But of course, to make the "Canon repair experience" more interesting, Canon will not tell you this up front, even if you tell them up front, that you have opened the device.

+One "repair attempt" usually costs 40 EUR.
+In my case, Canon stole my money (worth 50 EUR), and Canon stole both of my brand-new printheads (worth 80 EUR).

+So ... if you have too much money and too much time, go waste it on Canon "service"

+Otherwise:

+#### Replace the mainboard

+1. buy a new mainboard. price is around 80 EUR. you can only buy this from Canon and its subcontractors (same goes for the printheads)
+2. ignore Canon's claim of "only we can replace the mainboard"
+3. replace the mainboard yourself.
+I assume you have some experience in repairing electronics ...
+    * be careful with the new mainboard, these boards are sensitive to ESD shocks (how i broke my mainboard).
+      Touch the mainboard only on the edges
+    * Put the black plastic frame on the mainboard, and only then connect all the wires.
+      The "flexible flat cables" are the hardest to connect, since the sockets require quite some force to close. be careful, dont slip
+4. if you want to test the printer before reassembly, you must trick two sensors: the lid-close sensor and the top paper-feed sensor. just stick a small piece of cardboard, where the plastic spike would go in
+5. before you start the printer, make sure you have
+    * inserted both printheads
+    * filled all ink tanks
+    * opened the large ink valve
+    * closed the two blue caps on the tanks (to open the two small ink valves)
+    * inserted some paper
+    * closed the lid (or tricked the sensor)
+6. connect power, start printer. the printer display will show some japanese text. for example:
+    * 印刷品質を向上させる調整を開始しますか? = Do you want to start making adjustments to improve print quality?
+        * はい = Yes
+        * いいえ = No
+    * a second yes/no question will appear, should be safe to hit "yes"
+7. now the printer will do some calibration. if you left the lid open, and are in a dark room, you can see red light inside the printer, just below the printheads. the printer will print around two pages for the calibration
+8. change language:
+    1. hit "settings" (button with repair tools symbol)
+    2. hit "right" + "ok"
+    3. hit "right" four times + "ok"
+    4. hit "right" until you see your language + "ok"

 ## Linux driver